Thank You for Smoking: Production

 Mel Gibson's Icon Productions bought the rights to Buckley's novel before its release.
 Initially, Gibson saw himself as starring as Nick Naylor in the adaptation.
 However, the satiric nature of the book meant the studio lacked a way to film it and the project lacked a usable script.
 Reitman became interested in heading an adaptation after reading the book, and independently wrote a draft for Icon executives after he discovered they owned the rights to the film.
 Reitman saw himself as a comic writer with a voice similar to Buckley's, and consciously attempted to maintain the satiric flavor of the book for his draft.
 The script was received favorably by Icon, and Gibson called Reitman to tell him how much he loved it.
-But over the next three years, the project languished because of a lack of financing and big studio interest, as most studios wanted Reitman to rewrite his script to include a more anti-smoking and uplifting ending.
+Over the next three years, the project languished because of a lack of financing and big studio interest, as most studios wanted Reitman to rewrite his script to include a more anti-smoking and uplifting ending.
 According to Reitman, studios wanted Naylor to have a change of heart by the film's end and repent for his past.

 It was only after meeting David O. Sacks, who had made his fortune as the former COO of the Internet payment company PayPal, that Reitman found a financier for his script.
 A first-time producer, Sacks spent over a year trying to acquire the rights to the film from Icon.
 He financed most of the film's $8.5 million budget and let Reitman keep most of his original draft.
 The project marked Reitman's first feature-length film as a director, though he previously directed short films and commercials and had worked on the set of his father, director Ivan Reitman.

 During the filming, Reitman made the conscious decision not to show any actual smoking of cigarettes.
 The only scenes that include smoking are older films the characters watch, such as when John Wayne lights up in Sands of Iwo Jima.